DreCorp/mono-wasm-webgldotnet/README.md

 See this project running at [https://rwasm.netlify.app](https://rwasm.netlify.app).

-Use `WASD` for horizontal controls,
+`WASD` for horizontal controls,
 `Q` & `D` for vertical controls,
 `←` & `→` to rotate on horizontal axis,
 `P` to switch between `TRINGLES` and `LINES` drawing modes.

+Please post any issues, suggestions, optimizations to issues tab.

 ***